fturib/coredns/plugin/k8s_external/README.md

 k8s_external [ZONE...] {
     apex APEX
     ttl TTL
+    transfer to ADDRESS...
 }
 ~~~

 * **APEX** is the name (DNS label) to use the apex records, defaults to `dns`.
 * `ttl` allows you to set a custom **TTL** for responses.
 The default is 5 (seconds).
+* `transfer` enables zone transfers.
+It may be specified multiples times. `To` signals the direction
+  (only `to` is allow). **ADDRESS** must be denoted in CIDR notation (127.0.0.1/32 etc.) or just as
+  plain addresses.
+The special wildcard `*` means: the entire internet.
+  Sending DNS notifies is not supported.

 # Examples